steveninety/svelte-email-tailwind/README.md

 # Introduction

+This package adds a Tailwind post-processor to the original [svelte-email](https://github.com/carstenlebek/svelte-email) package.
+Tailwind classes are converted to inline styles on built-time using a Vite plugin (in earlier versions, they were converted every time an email was sent - not very efficient).

-This package adds a Tailwind processor and (optionally) a Sveltekit Email Preview/Testing Interface, to the original [Svelte Email](https://github.com/carstenlebek/svelte-email) package, which is based on [react-email](https://github.com/resendlabs/react-email). `svelte-email-tailwind` enables you to code, preview and test email templates with Svelte and Tailwind classes and render them to HTML or plain text.
+`svelte-email-tailwind` enables you to code, preview and test-send email templates with Svelte and Tailwind classes and render them to HTML or plain text.

 # Installation

-Install the package to your existing SvelteKit project:
+Install the package to your existing Svelte + Vite or SvelteKit project:

 ```bash title="npm"
 npm install svelte-email-tailwind